-It is the intent of this Plan that the design of new communities will occur within the context of more focused secondary plan or local area studies, with an urban design and sustainable development component referencing comprehensive urban design and sustainable development guidelines in accordance with Section 6.1.1.5, 6.2.2.2 and 6.2.3.1.
+It is the intent of this Plan that the design of new communities will occur within the context of more focussed secondary plan or local area studies, with an urban design and sustainable development component referencing comprehensive urban design and sustainable development guidelines in accordance with Section 6.1.1.5, 6.2.2.2 and 6.2.3.1.

-These studies will lead to new secondary plans, precinct plans and/or comprehensive block plans, as determined appropriate and in accordance with Section 10.1, a zoning by-law, and comprehensive guidelines for urban design and sustainable development to guide community and/or site design and development.
+These studies will lead to new secondary plans, precinct plans and/or comprehensive block plans, as determined appropriate and in accordance with Section 9.1, a zoning by-law, and comprehensive guidelines for urban design and sustainable development to guide community and/or site design and development.

-- 6.3.1 To plan and design Markham's new communities, in particular new neighbourhoods, mixed-use neighbourhoods and intensification areas, within the context of more detailed secondary plan or local area studies identified in Section 10.1, which incorporate urban design and sustainable development policies specific to each community that include, but are not be limited to: - a) the protection and enhancement of key natural heritage features and key hydrologic features in accordance with Section 3.1.2.12; - b) the preparation of subwatershed plans, where appropriate, and master environmental servicing plan that will examine all water systems in accordance with Section 3.3 and services and utilities in accordance with Section 7.2; - c) sustainable development practices for community, building, and site design in accordance with Section 6.2; - d) innovative planning and design of the public realm including streets and blocks, streetscapes, landmarks and views, parks and open spaces, public art; and built form and site development in accordance with Section 6.1; - e) a wide range and mix of housing types, sizes and affordability in accordance with Section 4.1; - f) community infrastructure facilities and services in accordance with Section 4.2; and - g) transportation demand management and active transportation policies and parking strategies consistent with Sections 7.1.4 and 7.1.5.
+- 6.3.1 To plan and design Markham's new communities, in particular new neighbourhoods, mixed-use neighbourhoods and intensification areas, within the context of more detailed secondary plan or local area studies, which incorporate urban design and sustainable development policies specific to each community that include, but are not be limited to: - a) the protection and enhancement of key natural heritage features and key hydrologic features in accordance with Section 3.1.2.13; - b) the preparation of a subwatershed plan, where appropriate, and Master Environmental Servicing Plan that will examine all water systems in accordance with Section 3.3 and services and utilities in accordance with Section 7.2; - c) sustainable development practices for community, building, and site design in accordance with Section 6.2; - d) innovative planning and design of streets and blocks, the public realm, streetscapes, landmarks and views, parks and open spaces, public art and built form and site development in accordance with Section 6.1; - e) a wide range and mix of housing types, sizes and affordability in accordance with Section 4.1; - f) community infrastructure facilities and services in accordance with Section 4.2; and - g) transportation demand management and active transportation policies and parking strategies consistent with Sections 7.1.4 and 7.1.5.